databricks/diviner/docs/grouped_prophet.rst

 fit a ``Prophet`` model on each individual series, and persist the trained state of each group's model to the object instance.

-The required arguments for the :py:meth:`fit <diviner.GroupedProphet.fit>` method are:
+The arguments for the :py:meth:`fit <diviner.GroupedProphet.fit>` method are:

 df
     A 'normalized' DataFrame that contains an endogenous regressor column (the 'y' column), a date (or datetime) column